genuinetools/netns/README.md

         name of interface in the namespace (default "eth0") -ip string
-        ip address for bridge (default "172.19.0.1/16") -mtu int
+        ip address for bridge (default "172.19.0.1/16") -ipfile string
+        file in which to save the containers ip address (default ".ip") -mtu int
         mtu for bridge (default 1500)
   -v    print version and exit (shorthand)
   -version
         print version and exit

 ```

 Place this in the `Hooks.Prestart` field of your `runc` config.